Miguel Rojas Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.5 K/9, the worst in the league.
+- The Rockies pitching staff ranks last in the league with a collective 7.5 strikeouts per nine innings.

-- The Rockies' 5.65 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.64).

-- Rockies pitchers combine to allow the second-most home runs in baseball (116 total, 1.5 per game).
+- Rockies pitchers combine to give up the second-most home runs in baseball (118 total, 1.5 per game).

-- Seabold (1-3) gets the starting nod for the Rockies in his 10th start of the season.
-He has a 5.88 ERA in 56 2/3 innings pitched, with 43 strikeouts.
+- Freeland (4-8) gets the starting nod for the Rockies in his 17th start of the season.
+He's put together a 4.54 ERA in 85 1/3 innings pitched, with 53 strikeouts.

-- The righty's most recent time out was on Saturday, June 17 against the Atlanta Braves, when he threw three innings, surrendering nine earned runs while allowing nine hits.
+- In his last time out on Saturday, the lefty went five innings against the Los Angeles Angels, giving up three earned runs while surrendering nine hits.

-- The 27-year-old has put up a 5.88 ERA and 6.8 strikeouts per nine innings across 16 games this season, while giving up a batting average of .285 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.